stonehippo/sparkfun_motobit_microbit_python/README.md

 - The module includes a basic implementation of `interp`, since the micro:bit doesn't include MicroPython's _ulab_

 ## Usage

+To use the module, drag `motobit.py` onto the micro:bit Python editor, or select `Open...` and load the module.
+Once it's loaded, usage is simple:

 ```
 from motobit import *